MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 IDX files can also be large, typically <TBD> size larger than the .RUN file.

-You can recreate the index file from the .
-RUN file using this command
+You can recreate the index file from the .RUN file using the !tt.index command.

 ```
 0:000> !tt.index
 Successfully created the index in 10ms.
 ```

 Recording errors and other recording output is written to an .out file.
+TBD ??? - Is the out file only created on error, or is there always an out file?

 All of the output files are stored in the users document folder by default.
 For example, for User1 the TTD files would be stored here: